phlyash/LinearMathCG/README.md

 * `WrongDimensionMatrixException` thrown when matrixes are not compatible;
 * `WrongDimensionVectorException` thrown when vectors are not compatible;
 * `WrongAmountOfAxesGivenException` thrown if current version of library not supports such dimensions of objects;
+* `WrongAmountOfArgumentsGivenException` basically same as `WrongAmountOfAxesGivenException` but throwed from constructor of matrix with float collection;
+* `ReversingMatrixException` throws from `reverse()` funtions if matrix doesn't have reversed matrix (determinant = 0).